FLUX-SE/all_docs/en_US/spat_revolution_doc/Application_Preferences.md

 This menu allows selecting the audio interface.
 SPAT Revolution audio engine supports all devices compatible with ASIO (Windows) or CoreAudio (macOS).

->! **Note that you should select “none” when using the Local Audio Path connections.**
+>! **Note that you should select “None” when using the Local Audio Path connections.**

 SPAT Revolution audio engine also supports different input and output interfaces, on both macOS and Windows, for maximum flexibility.